dcdpr/did-btc1/chapters/CRUD-Operations.md

    values in the `initialDocument` with the `did`.
 1. Optionally store `canonicalBytes` on a ::Content Addressable Storage:: (CAS) system like the InterPlanetary File System (IPFS).
-If doing so, implementations MUST use ::Content Identifiers:: (::CIDs::) generated following the IPFS v1 algorithm.
+If doing so, implementations MUST use ::Content Identifiers:: (CIDs) generated following the IPFS v1 algorithm.
 1. Return `did` and `initialDocument`.

 ### Read